Candy Corn Hat Knitting Pattern

 - Height of hat lying flat and unstretched – from the cast-on edge to the top of the hat – 11 inches.
 Width of the hat – 8 inches.

-- This hat is unisex and will fit a head circumference of around 22-26 inches.
+- This unisex hat will fit a head circumference of around 22-26 inches.

 To follow the pattern more easily, circle or highlight all numbers pertaining to your size before beginning.